renderpci/dedalo/docs/publication_api/publication_api.md

 Group of calls `array`

 The call object need to be JSON stringified.
 Every call will be iterated and resolved in the server side.
 Every call need a unique id and the options of the call with the parameter of the request.
+The id will be set in the result data to be identified the all associated.

 Example: